-5.1.4 Satellite telecommunications
+5.1.4.
+Satellite telecommunications

-The solutions that satellite can offer, range from telephony in places where there is no other telephone network availability using portable handsets, to high quality private data networks that can carry voice, video, data, Internet etc. (For extensive details about the various solutions that satellite telecommunications can provide, see chapter 3).
-Depending on the network technology and the application, satellite provides connection speeds from a few hundred bits per second18 (for example with L-Band data transmission systems) to 80 Megabits per second19 and more for example for TV broadcasts.
-Satellite technology offers a great deal of flexibility (it can be applied almost anywhere with minimal costs related to infrastructure and with minimal delay in deployment) but it is not very efficient in its use of the available radio spectrum.
-Therefore almost all satellite telecommunications are heavily regulated 20 and although this is not necessarily a uniquely negative fact, it is often seen as a barrier.
-Satellite-based services are also considered expensive.
-Costing a satellite application is complicated because of a large number of parameters: the cost of hardware and the communication costs vary widely depending on the solution required.
+The solutions that satellite can offer, range from telephony in places where there is no other telephone network availability using portable handsets, to high-quality private data networks that can carry voice, video, data, Internet etc. (For extensive details about the various solutions that satellite telecommunications can provide, see Chapter 3).
+Depending on the network technology and the application, satellite provides connection speeds from a few hundred bps13 (for example with L-band data transmission systems) to 80 Mbps14 and more, for example for TV broadcasts.
+Satellite